Reasons for the failure of British Caledonian: Heathrow's dominance in interline traffic

-Whatever connections there were at Gatwick were mostly provided by BCal itself, at great cost to the airline.
+Financial performance of routes

 Since the early-1970s oil crisis, only the four short-haul BCal routes from Gatwick to Paris, Brussels, Jersey and Genoa had made a positive contribution, with Paris, Jersey and Genoa being the only routes that were genuinely profitable in their own right.
 However, given the fact that 40% of the airline's scheduled passengers were changing from one of its flights to another at Gatwick, BCal's dependency on providing this limited number of feeder services was such that withdrawing any of these services or significantly reducing frequencies – even those of loss-making services – had an immediate, negative impact on the loads of the profitable long-haul services and, therefore, on the company's overall profitability as well.

+Justification for domestic routes

 It was with this in mind that BCal's senior management had always justified keeping its UK mainland domestic trunk routes despite these losing £2 million each year ever since BA had introduced its high-frequency Shuttle service on these routes from Heathrow.
 This had led to a reduction in frequency of the competing BCal services from Gatwick as the airport's smaller catchment area did not allow BCal to generate the minimum traffic flows that would have made a competing, high-frequency service from Gatwick viable.

+Revenue contributions from feeder flights

 BCal's senior management estimated that its short-haul domestic feeder flights generated additional yearly long-haul revenues of £5 million and that the European feeder services added £20 million to the company's long-haul revenues.

+Government Route Transfer Decisions

 The Government's decision to permit a limited transfer of routes from BA to BCal, rather than the major route transfer as well as the removal of capacity restrictions on all short-haul feeder routes proposed by BCal itself and advocated by the CAA's review of airline competition policy ahead of BA's privatisation, did not make BCal big enough in terms of economies of scale and scope to develop an efficient hub-and-spoke operation at Gatwick.

 This would have enabled BCal to compete with a much bigger, privatised BA as well as the giant US carriers on a level playing field.
-Instead, the limited route transfer still left BCal in an operationally and financially much weaker position than its far bigger and stronger rivals.
-This increased the airline's vulnerability to external shocks, thereby seriously undermining its financial strength to withstand such crises.